e-picas/wp-basic-bootstrap/docs/WP_THEME_MANUAL.md

 ### Template partials

 header.php
-:   for generating the site’s header
+:   for generating the site's header

 footer.php
 :   for generating the footer